jdmota/quasejs/packages/cli/README.md

   // Custom arguments object
   argv: process.argv.slice( 2 )
 } ).then( ( {
-  input, // Array with non-flag arguments options, // Flags, config, and defaults all applied - does not include "--" flags, // The flags only (without defaults applied) - includes "--" if "populate--" was true
+  command, // string[] - list of command and nested commands input, // Array with non-flag arguments options, // Flags, config, and defaults all applied - does not include "--" flags, // The flags only (without defaults applied) - includes "--" if "populate--" was true